Sancta Sophia College, University of Sydney

 Sancta Sophia College (colloquially as Sancta) is a residential college for undergraduate women and postgraduate men and women at the University of Sydney.
 The college has a Catholic foundation but admits students of all religions.
-Fiona Hastings has been the Principal of the College since 2018.
+Fiona Hastings has been the principal of the college since 2018.

 History

 Foundation

-In 1923, the Catholic Archbishop of Sydney, Michael Kelly, and the Bishops of New South Wales issued a letter in support of university education for the Catholic community and announced the construction of a Catholic hall of residence for women.
-This was a result of social and educational changes which facilitated higher education for women.
+In 1923, Margaret MacRory opened a house for Catholic women students at the university and the Catholic Archbishop of Sydney, Michael Kelly, and the Bishops of New South Wales issued a letter in support of university education for the Catholic community.
+The building was organised by Margaret MacRory and she was in charge of the new hall.
 Sancta Sophia College was founded in 1925 as a hall of residence for Catholic women, and on 16 August 1926, Sancta Sophia Hall was officially blessed and opened by Archbishop Kelly.
 The first cohort of 23 women moved into the college on 15 March 1926.
+The 1926 building was designed by the Sydney architectural firm of Wardell and Dennis.
+Herbert Wardell was the son of William Wardell the architect of St John’s College and St Mary's Cathedral, Sydney.
+Dennis was a Wesleyan architect who had trained in Melbourne before establishing himself in Sydney.

-In 1929, an Act of Parliament raised the hall to the status of a College within the University of Sydney.
+In 1929, an act of parliament raised the hall to the status of a college within the University of Sydney.

+In 1964 Ann Margaret Magoffin joined the college council.
+She was a notable accountant who had restructured the finances of the Society of the Sacred Heart in Australia.

 Expansion

 The college expanded over time including the East Wing and kitchen in 1961, the Octagon building in 1963, the McDonald Wing in 1970, the Vice Principal's flat in 1990, and the Principal's flat in 1993.

-The College officially opened the Sancta Sophia Graduate House (often referred to as Grad House) in March 2014 by Governor, Her Excellency Marie Bashir and blessed by Cardinal George Pell.
-This was the largest single expansion in the College's history.
+The college officially opened the Sancta Sophia Graduate House (often referred to as Grad House) in March 2014 by Governor, Her Excellency Marie Bashir and blessed by Cardinal George Pell.
+This was the largest single expansion in the college's history.
 The Graduate House consists of 128 ensuite rooms equipped with a microwave oven and mini fridge, whilst the common areas have full kitchens.
 The rooftop terrace is equipped with a BBQ lounge area.
 Every resident has meals fully catered for and served in a common dining hall with undergraduates.

 Student life

 Academic

 As a university college, academia is the main focus of Sancta Sophia College.
 A program of supplementary tutorials exists for undergraduate students and some postgraduate students.
-These are organised within the College and undergraduate students may attend tutorials at the other colleges.
+These are organised within the college and undergraduate students may attend tutorials at the other colleges.
 In recent years, the tutorial program has extended to support postgraduate students, particularly in medicine.